CapsAdmin/NattLua/README.md

                                  ^^^^^^^^^^^^: 4 is not a subset of 1..3
 ```

 In type functions, the type is by default passed by reference.
-So `T: any` does not meant that T will be any.
+So `T: any` does not mean that T will be any in the function body.
 It just means that T is allowed to be anything.

 In Typescript it would be something like